 From receivers coach to assistant head coach to offensive coordinator to interim head coach to being the full-time leader and head football coach of the Tigers’ program, Swinney has endured a lot and made a name for himself as a college football coach.

-Swinney has won two national titles, six ACC championships, and is a two-time ACC Coach of the Year.
+Swinney has won two national titles, seven ACC championships, and is a two-time ACC Coach of the Year.
 Clemson consistently churns out NFL football players, too.

 Most importantly, Kathleen has been right there with him.